michaelnguyenwex/azure-devops-mcp/README.md

         *   `suiteId` (number): The ID of the parent Test Suite to get child suites from.
     *   Returns:
         *   A list of child test suites with their details including names and IDs.

+10. **`search_splunk`** (Optional - requires Splunk configuration)
+    *   Description: Execute a Splunk search query using SPL (Search Processing Language).
+Searches through Splunk indexes for logs, metrics, and machine data.
+    *   Parameters:
+        *   `search_query` (string): The Splunk SPL query to execute against Splunk data (e.g., "index=_internal | head 10").
+        *   `earliest_time` (string, optional): Start time for the Splunk search (e.g., "-24h", "-7d", "2024-01-01T00:00:00").
+Default: "-24h".
+        *   `latest_time` (string, optional): End time for the Splunk search.
+Default: "now".
+        *   `max_results` (number, optional): Maximum number of Splunk events to return.
+Default: 100.
+    *   Returns:
+        *   JSON array of search results with matching events and fields.
+    *   Notes:
+        *   Requires Splunk environment variables to be configured (see Configuration section).
+        *   If Splunk is not configured, this tool will not be available.

 ## Development